Sophia Albertina, Abbess of Quedlinburg: Private life

 Early on, there were plans for a possible marriage for Sophia Albertina.
+She was suggested to become the second wife of Crown Prince Frederick William of Prussia in 1769 after his divorce.
 In 1772 her brother, King Gustav III, who lived in a childless and unconsummated marriage, had the idea of letting his younger siblings provide an heir to the throne, and both Sophia Albertina and her brother Prince Charles were considered for this task.

 Among the marriage partners considered for Sophia Albertina were her cousin Prince Peter of Holstein-Gottorp, Prince-Bishop of Lübeck, but these plans were abandoned in 1780.
 A marriage to King Stanisław August Poniatowski was also suggested, despite the religious differences, but the match was opposed by the king's sisters Ludwika Maria Poniatowska and Izabella Poniatowska, and nothing came of it.

 Sophia Albertina was sometimes called The Princess with the ice heart.
 However, it was common knowledge in Stockholm that she was not exempt from having a love life.
 There were well-known and persistent rumours that Sophia Albertina gave birth to a child sometime in 1785/86.
 The child has sometime been said to be a son, named Peter Niklas, or a daughter, named Sophia after herself.
 The place for the birth has been suggested as Allmänna Barnbördshuset, a public hospital, where women were allowed to give birth with their faces covered by a mask to preserve their anonymity.